-- (a) Lower in Sugar this tagline is recommended for products which contain naturally occurring sugar or added sugar. - (b) No added sugar tagline can only be used if there is no free sugar present in the product.
-Juice drinks are not eligible for this tag line. - (c) Sugar Free this tagline is recommended for products which do not contain free sugar.
+- (a) Lower in Sugar this tagline is recommended for products which contain naturally occurring sugar or added sugar. - (b) No added sugar tagline can only be used if there is no free sugar added to the product. - (c) Sugar Free this tagline is recommended for products which do not contain free sugar.
 This includes products sweetened with intense sweeteners.
-This tagline is not eligible for products which contain added or free sugar. - (d) Added sugar must be declared in the Nutrition Information Panel.
+This tagline is not eligible for products which contain added or free sugar. - (d) Added sugar must be declared in the Nutrition Information Panel, for drinks containing dairy based ingredients.